ACS offers two sets of polarizers, one optimized for near-UV/blue wavelengths (POLUV) and one optimized for visible/red wavelengths (POLV). Table 6.1

 7500 Å. Performance degrades at wavelengths longer than about 7500 Å, but useful observations may still be obtained up to approximately 8500 Å. In such cases, imperfect rejection of orthogonally polarized light must be considered during data analysis.

-A more detailed analysis, including allowances for imperfections in the polarizers, is given by Sparks & Axon (1999, PASP
+A more detailed analysis, including allowances for imperfections in the polarizers, is given by Sparks & Axon 1999, PASP, 111, 1298

-The polarizer sets were designed primarily for use with the HRC, where they offer a full unvignetted field of view (29 ×
+The polarizer sets were designed primarily for use with the HRC, where they offered a full unvignetted field of view (29 x

 UV polarimetry with ACS is challenging because the POLUV polarizers have relatively poor orthogonal rejection and the instrumental polarization of the HRC, which was 4% to 7% in the visible, rose to 8% to 9% in the UV and reached 14% at 2200 Å (see ACS ISR 2004-09